MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 ---
-title: Readying your landing zone for migration
+title: Prepare your landing zone for migration
-description: Review items that need to be completed after an Azure landing zone (ALZ) deployment to ensure the technical environment supports migrations.
+description: Review items that need to be completed after an Azure landing zone deployment to ensure the technical environment supports migrations.
 author: bstephenson
 ms.author: bstephenson
 ms.reviewer: tozimmergren
-ms.date: 02/27/2024
+ms.date: 04/15/2024
 ms.topic: conceptual
 ---

-# Readying your landing zone for migration
+# Prepare your landing zone for migration

-If your organization already aligns to [Azure landing zones](../../ready/landing-zone/index.md) (ALZ), you'll find useful information in this article about getting your landing zone ready for migrations.
+If your organization already aligns to [Azure landing zones](../../ready/landing-zone/index.md), you'll find useful information in this article about getting your landing zone ready for migrations.
 This guide also lists the major tasks necessary to ensure configurations are in place to support a migration project.

-Regardless of which ALZ [reference implementation](../../ready/enterprise-scale/implementation.md) you have used, there are still tasks necessary to ready your landing zone for a successful migration project.
+Regardless of which Azure landing zone [reference implementation](../../ready/enterprise-scale/implementation.md) you have used, there are still tasks necessary to ready your landing zone for a successful migration project.

-If you aren't using one of the ALZ reference implementations, the steps outlined in this guide will still need to be performed.
+If you aren't using one of the Azure landing zone reference implementations, the steps outlined in this guide will still need to be performed.
 However, you might have prerequisite tasks that you need to do beforehand, or you might need to adapt specific recommendations to your design.

 This guide is structured by post-deployment activities for your existing Azure landing zones.
 Some steps focus on automated deployments but will note if they aren't relevant for manually deployed and managed environments.

-## Establishing hybrid connectivity
+## Establish hybrid connectivity

-During ALZ deployment, most organizations deploy a Connectivity subscription with a hub virtual network and network gateways – VPN, ExpressRoute, or both.
-After ALZ deployment, you must still configure hybrid connectivity from these gateways, connecting to your existing data center appliances or your ExpressRoute circuit.
+During Azure landing zone deployment, most organizations deploy a Connectivity subscription with a hub virtual network and network gateways – VPN, ExpressRoute, or both.
+After Azure landing zone deployment, you must still configure hybrid connectivity from these gateways, connecting to your existing data center appliances or your ExpressRoute circuit.

 In the Ready phase, you would have planned for your [connectivity to Azure](../../ready/azure-best-practices/connectivity-to-azure.md).
 This plan should guide you on what connections you need to perform.
 For example, if you're using ExpressRoute, you need to work with your provider to establish your ExpressRoute circuit.